 The Bible reveals God's good plan for each species to remain separate, reproducing according to its own kind.
 Then God said, “Let the earth bring forth grass, the herb that yields seed, and the fruit tree that yields fruit according to its kind, whose seed is in itself, on the earth”; and it was so.
 And the earth brought forth grass, the herb that yields seed according to its kind, and the tree that yields fruit, whose seed is in itself according to its kind.
 And God saw that it was good.
 So the evening and the morning were the third day.
 (Genesis 1:11-13, NKJV)

-Labeling Around the World: Currently, 64 countries around the world require labeling of genetically modified foods.
+Labeling and Regulation: There are differences in the regulation for the release of GMOs between countries, with some of the most marked differences occurring between the US and Europe.
+Key issues concerning regulators include whether GM food should be labeled and the status of gene edited organisms.
+Currently, 64 countries around the world require labeling of genetically modified foods.
 Unlike most other developed countries – such as 28 nations in the European Union, Japan, Australia, Brazil, Russia and even China – the U.S. has no laws requiring labeling of genetically modified foods.

 Health Risks: Why would you want them labeled?
 Learn more on these websites: www.labelgmos.org and http://responsibletechnology.org.
 The main reason for concern is that there is enough independent data to show both health and environmental risks for GMOs.
 Also, 80% of GMO acreage is sprayed with Monsanto's Roundup including the primary active ingredient glyphosphate, which has been declared a probable human carcinogen by the World Health Organization.
 The American Academy of Environmental Medicine (AAEM) urges doctors to prescribe non-GMO diets for all patients.
 They cite animal studies showing organ damage, gastrointestinal and immune system disorders, accelerated aging, and infertility.
 Human studies show how genetically modified (GM) food can leave material behind inside us, possibly causing long-term problems.
 Genes inserted into GM soy, for example, can transfer into the DNA of bacteria living inside us.
 The toxic insecticide produced by GM corn was found in the blood of pregnant women and their unborn fetuses.
 Numerous GM vegetables, fruits and animal products are currently being developed and considered for approval.